cpouchon/ORTHOSKIM/README.md

 # Extraction steps from mapping assemblies into a reference
 # [SPAdes_assembly] mode:
-THREADS=15                                                                           ## Number of threads which will be used MEMORY=30                                                                            ## Number of memory which will be used
+MEMORY=30                                                                            ## Number of memory which will be used
 # [nuclear] mode :
 NUC_REF=/Users/pouchonc/Desktop/Scripts/OrthoSkim/ressources/refGenes.nu             ## list of nuclear genes of reference.
 Amino acid sequence is specified.
 As the file contains bank of genes, gene name (header) has to be written following name_other-arguments (e.g. LFY_3702,LFY_3811 for LFY gene).